 - starting employment.

-Young people often face many challenges at school, university or TAFE.
-Difficulties making friends, with bullying and feeling overwhelming exam stress are common experiences.
+Students often face many challenges at school and when they transition to university, TAFE and/or employment.
+Difficulties making friends, adjusting to new rules, experiences with bullying or discrimination and feeling overwhelming exam or job-related stress are common experiences.

 Signs and symptoms someone is not coping well with change: